top of page

 If there is not a meeting within the 21 days, the Town Council is usually able to extend the time-limit.
 Whilst the overall decision is the planning authority’s, the Town Council’s local knowledge, combined with an understanding of the planning process, and the Neighbourhood Plan means that its views are more likely to be heard by the planning authority, so long as the Town Council provides valid planning ‘material considerations’.

-On the planning committee are Councillors Andrew Lansdell, Judith Baker, Bob Mackenzie, Christina Kenna, David Willis, Diane Woodham, Susan Smith, Stephen Buss and Helen Dickerson.
+On the planning committee are Councillors Andrew Lansdell, Judith Baker, David Willis, Diane Woodham, Susan Smith, Helen Dickerson and Robin Ciora.

 bottom of page